THE THIRD ESSAY

 He also fails to mention that Rev. Andy Burnette, the successful applicant, lived in Phoenix, Arizona, two states away from the nearest Southern Region Congregation—and did not intend to relocate.
 Tayler agreed to this, even though qualified candidates lived in the Region.

 How convenient for Eklof to omit such facts!
 He suggests that only one person was angry, “the Latina,” as he calls her, and that only she was passed over.
 That is untrue.
 Other people were similarly passed over, and many were angry at the sloppy process.

 MORE FOGGY FACTS

-Despite the fact that a white male from outside the Region received preferential treatment over female and non-white candidates from within the region, Ekloff maintains that accusations of racial bias are “not possibly” correct in a logical sense.(GF, 90)
+Despite the fact that a white male from outside the Region received preferential treatment over female and non-white candidates from within the region, Ekloff maintains that accusations of racial bias are logically incorrect.(GF, 90)

 He begins with a long, involved explanation of the logical term, “affirming the consequent.”
 Granted, he says, the percentages of people of color in supervisory positions in the Unitarian Universalist Association are uncomfortably low.(GP, 89) But it “affirms the consequent,” he says, to suppose the disparity is due to racial bias within the association.
 (GP 81)

 There are multiple problems here.
 First, Eklof suggests that “racism” was the only issue.
 Yet the multiple qualified women passed over—who lived in or near the region—shows that patriarchalism was at work, as well.
 As former UUA President William Sinkford has noted, racism and patriarchalism go hand-in-hand.

 It’s also worth following Eklof down this rabbit hole of “affirming the consequent.”
 Suppose you have a basement room with no windows and a single light fixture for illumination.
 “If the light is burned out, then the room will be dark” is a logically correct statement.